 Square footage doesn’t come cheap in NYC, so you have to make the best with what you’ve got – that’s a given.
 When I first moved into the city a few years ago, two other girls and I rented out a large, corner-unit 1-BR in a luxury high-rise and had fake walls installed to partition off extra living space, thereby creating two extra bedrooms.
+We ordered industrial sound-proof foam and shoved it into the mandated three-inch gap between the ceiling and the top of the fake wall.
+Unseemly, but more private.

 In most cities, this is considered ridiculous.
 In New York, it’s business as usual.